dc-nrx/SwiftNetworking/README.md

 The default implementation `RegularHost` uses both of them.
 In case `ErrorHandler` is able to hadle an error, it is given a chanse to, and the request is re-sent once again.

-`RegularHost` also provides extensive multi-level logging.
-The default light-weigh logger does the job well enough, but should you need to use a more serious solution - it can be conformed to a single-method protocol and injected via `RegularHost` initializer.
+`RegularHost` also provides extensive multi-level logging via the standard swift `Logger` from `OSLog` framework.

 ## Further plans:
 - Multipart data support